 The Rosamond Gifford Zoo is an accredited member of the Association of Zoos and Aquariums (AZA), which requires us to hold wildlife conservation and conservation education as primary missions of our zoo.

 As part of this commitment, the zoo, Friends of the Zoo and our chapter of the American Association of Zoo Keepers annually contribute to in situ (in the wild) conservation projects working on the ground in the native countries of endangered species such as Asian elephants, red pandas, Panamanian Golden frogs, radiated tortoises, and many species of big cats and primates.

-Conservation partners we support include: the International Elephant Foundation, the Red Panda Network, the Snow Leopard Trust, Wildcats Conservation, Komodo Survival Program, Amphibian Ark, AZA SAFE, the International Union for Conservation of Nature (IUCN) and the Smithsonian Institution’s Conservation Biology Institute.
+Conservation partners we support include: the International Elephant Foundation, the Red Panda Network, the Snow Leopard Trust, Wildcats Conservation, Komodo Survival Program, Amphibian Ark, AZA SAFE, the International Union for Conservation of Nature (IUCN), Global Conservation, and the Smithsonian Institution’s Conservation Biology Institute.
 More than $12,000 was donated to these organization in 2022.

 The zoo’s “Round Up for Conservation” program at The Curious Cub Gift Shop also has been raising money for conservation since 2014.
 Our gift shop staff ask customers if they would like to “round up” their purchase to the nearest dollar, with all proceeds donated to a long list of conservation projects.
 Thanks to our supporters who routinely say "Yes," this program raises over $10,000 a year for conservation in the wild!

 Besides supporting conservation efforts around the globe, we also practice conservation on site at the zoo -- through recycling programs, sustainable sourcing of the food that we feed our animals and sustainable infrastructure projects that help protect the planet starting with our own backyard.